WHO DO I CONTACT IF I AM THINKING ABOUT THE PRIESTHOOD?

 A determined candidate could complete the entire packet within 3-4 months.
 Often the setting of appointments, writing the autobiography and arranging assessments takes more time than one realizes.
 Sometimes the packet is put aside and forgotten, only to be remembered weeks later.
 It is recommended that emergency, insurance, and background information be completed as soon as possible.
 Then a steady approach to tackle the additional requirements can follow.
 With a planned approach, the packet will soon be complete.

 WHEN IS THE APPLICATION DUE?

 The sooner one completes the application process the better.
 Again, no application will be forwarded from the Office of Vocations to the seminary until it is complete and all information is gathered.
-All interviews with the seminary staff need to be completed before the end of May.
-Thus, we ask that the entire packet be completed and in the Office of Vocations by mid-April.
+All interviews with the seminary staff should be completed before May 1st.
+Thus, we ask that the entire packet be completed and in the Office of Vocations by April.